OzguYalcin/AdvancedHandler/README.md

 ```

 # CommandHandler Main File Methods
-Here the methods for useing in main file:
+Here the methods for using in main file:

 ```js
 new AdvancedHandler.CommandHandler(client)